PokeTheCiTy/PyPleer/README.md

 ###Show last downloaded tracks
 `$python3 pleer.py -H`
 will show the last downloaded tracks (up to 20).
 Can be combined with a research.

+###Get the top downloaded tracks
+`$python3 pleer.py -t month`
+will show the top 20 songs from the month

+`$python3 pleer.py -t halfyear`
+will sho the top 20 songs from the last 6 months